gasn331/Store/README.md

 ## Objective

 The goal of this project is to create a Web API in ASP.NET Core that allows users to manage orders in an e-commerce store.
-The API includes essential functionalities such as adding/removing products to/from an order, closing orders, and retrieving orders by their ID.
+The API includes  functionalities such as adding/removing products to/from an order, closing orders, and retrieving orders by their ID.

 ## Implemented Features